jsdom/webidl2js/README.md

 ## Nonstandard extended attributes

-One non-standard extended attribute is baked in to webidl2js:
+A couple of non-standard extended attributes are baked in to webidl2js:

+### `[WebIDL2JSCallWithGlobal]`

+When the `[WebIDL2JSCallWithGlobal]` extended attribute is specified on static IDL operations, the generated interface code passes the [current global object](https://html.spec.whatwg.org/multipage/webappapis.html#current-global-object) as the first parameter to the implementation code.
+All other parameters follow `globalObject` and are unchanged.
+This could be used to implement factory functions that create objects in the current realm.

 ### `[WebIDL2JSValueAsUnsupported=value]`